imAsparky/cookiecutter-py3-package/README.rst

 Then:

 * Create a repo and put it there.
-* Add the repo to your Travis-CI_ account.
+This project will be geared towards Github with heavy use of Github Actions.
 * Install the dev requirements into a virtualenv. (``pip install -r requirements_dev.txt``)
 * Register_ your project with PyPI.
-* Run the Travis CLI command ``travis encrypt --add deploy.password`` to encrypt your PyPI password in Travis config and activate automated deployment on PyPI when you push a new tag to master branch.
 * Add the repo to your `Read the Docs`_ account + turn on the Read the Docs service hook.
-* Release your package by pushing a new tag to master.
+* Release your package by pushing a new tag to main.
 * Add a ``requirements.txt`` file that specifies the packages you will need for your project and their versions.
 For more info see the `pip docs for requirements files`_.
 * Activate your project on `pyup.io`_.